Audianism: History

 The illustrious emperor thus took heed of the apostolic decrees, but Audaeus, a Syrian alike in race and in speech, appeared at that time as an inventor of new decrees.
 He had long ago begun to incubate iniquities and now appeared in his true character.
 At first he understood in an absurd sense the passage "Let us make man in our image, after our likeness."
 From want of apprehension of the meaning of the divine Scripture he understood the Divine Being to have a human form, and conjectured it to be enveloped in bodily parts; for Holy Scripture frequently describes the divine operations under the names of human parts, since by these means the providence of God is made more easily intelligible to minds incapable of perceiving any immaterial ideas.
 To this impiety Audaeus added others of a similar kind.
 By an eclectic process he adopted some of the Manichean doctrines of Manes and denied that the God of the universe is creator of either fire or darkness.
 But these and all similar errors are concealed by the adherents of his faction.

 They allege that they are separated from the assemblies of the Church.
 But since some of them exact a cursed usury, and some live unlawfully with women without the bond of wedlock, while those who are innocent of these practices live in free fellowship with the guilty, they hide the blasphemy of their doctrines by accounting as they do for their living by themselves.
 The plea is however an impudent one, and the natural result of Pharisaic teaching, for the Pharisees accused the Physician of souls and bodies in their question to the holy Apostles "How is it that your Master eateth with publicans and sinners?" and through the prophet, God of such men says "Which say, 'come not near me for I am pure' this is smoke of my wrath."
 But this is not a tithe to refute their unreasonable error.
 I therefore pass on to the remainder of my narrative.

 Anthropomorphism

 Other early Christian writers such as Melito of Sardis, Tertullian, Origen and Lactantius were also accused of anthropomorphism.

 Anthropomorphism was revived in northern Italy during the 10th century but was effectually suppressed by the bishops, notably by Ratherius, bishop of Verona.

 In modern times, Benny Hinn has also been accused of teaching a form of anthropomorphism.

 Academic knowledge

-In reality, very little is known about Audians.
+In reality, very little is known about Audians, perhaps they had some Gnostic traditions.
 It is not known whether Audians were Quartodecimans or just protopaschites.
 Their anthropomorphism was "metaphorical", i.e. centered upon a purely mental image, and not upon a physically concrete representation of God.